How To Add Emojis To Discord

-Emojis are a huge part of the visual language of the internet and so naturally they are a big part of Discord, one of the biggest online communication platforms in the world.
-Discord allows users to use emojis (also known as emotes) in their text chat channels in the same fashion as with most chat applications, though there is a greater degree of customizability open to its users, should they wish it.
+As emojis are a huge part of the visual language of the internet, they are of course massively integrated into Discord, one of the biggest online communication platforms in the world.
+Discord allows users to use emojis (also known as emotes) in their text chat channels in the same fashion as with most chat applications, though there is a greater degree of customizability open to its users, should they wish to make full use of the tools afforded to them.

-This guide will detail where to find the standard emojis in Discord and also how to upload your own custom emojis to use in your online chats.
-Enjoy!
+This guide will detail where to find the standard emojis in Discord and also how to upload your own custom emojis to use in your online chats and Discord servers.

 Make sure you are in a text channel within Discord.
 Look to the right side of the text box and you will see a face icon (next to the GIF icon).
 Click on it.